bluebird bio Inc. (BLUE) Shares Down Despite Recent Market Volatility

-bluebird bio Inc. (NASDAQ: BLUE)’s stock price has decreased by -1.60 compared to its previous closing price of 3.12.
-Despite this, the company has experienced a -5.83% fall in its stock price over the last five trading sessions.
+bluebird bio Inc. (NASDAQ: BLUE)’s stock price has decreased by -4.22 compared to its previous closing price of 3.10.
+Nevertheless, the company has seen a loss of -6.63% in its stock price over the last five trading days.
 Barron’s reported on 01/18/23 that Bluebird Bio Stock Is Sliding.
 The Biotech Plans a Share Offering.

 Is It Worth Investing in bluebird bio Inc. (NASDAQ: BLUE) Right Now?

-Moreover, the 36-month beta value for BLUE is 0.92.
-Analysts have varying opinions on the stock, with 0 analysts rating it as a “buy,” 2 as “overweight,” 8 as “hold,” and 2 as “sell.”
+The 36-month beta value for BLUE is also noteworthy at 0.89.
+There are mixed opinions on the stock, with 0 analysts rating it as a “buy,” 2 rating it as “overweight,” 8 rating it as “hold,” and 2 rating it as “sell.”

 Top 5 AI Stocks to Buy for 2023